in the commons

 Location: FULTON STREET

-Starting July 1 – join us from 11am – 3pm on the 1st Sunday of the month for a block party on Fulton Street at Larkin!
+Join us on the 1st Sunday of the month from 11am to 3pm for a block party on Fulton Street at Larkin.
+The next event is September 2nd!

-This family-friendly event will feature recreational activities for all ages, a selection of bar and street food offerings curated by Off the Grid, music and promotional appearances by Bonneville San Francisco, KOIT, KMVQ and KMLX stations, an open-air bazaar with one-of-a-kind goods created by local SF Etsy artisans, free DIY arts and crafts activities, and more.
+This FREE family-friendly event features recreational activities for all ages, a selection of bar drinks and street foods curated by Off the Grid, music and promotional appearances by Bonneville San Francisco KMVQ 99.7 FM, an open-air bazaar with one-of-a-kind goods created by local SF Etsy artisans, DIY arts and crafts activities and more.

 Location: CIVIC CENTER PLAZA